 INCOME TAXES - Income tax benefit is based on reported loss before income taxes.
 Deferred income taxes reflect the effect of temporary differences between asset and liability amounts that are recognized for financial reporting purposes and the amounts that are recognized for income tax purposes.
 These deferred taxes are measured by applying currently enacted tax laws where that company operates out of.
 The Company recognizes refundable and deferred assets to the extent that management has determined their realization.
-As of December 31, 2011 and September 30, 2011, the Company had refundable tax assets related to TransTech of \$7,948 and \$9,080, respectively.
+As of June 30, 2012 and September 30, 2011, the Company had refundable tax assets related to TransTech of \$24,160 and \$9,080, respectively.

 NET LOSS PER SHARE - Under the provisions of ASC 260, "Earnings Per Share," basic loss per common share is computed by dividing net loss available to common shareholders by the weighted average number of shares of common stock outstanding for the periods presented.
 Diluted net loss per share reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock or resulted in the issuance of common stock that would then share in the income of the Company, subject to anti-dilution limitations.
 The common stock equivalents have not been included as they are anti-dilutive.
-As of December 31, 2011, there were options outstanding for the purchase of 5,920,000 common shares, warrants for the purchase of 4,377,050 common shares, an undetermined number shares of common stock related to convertible debt, which could potentially dilute future earnings per share.
-As of December 31, 2010, there were options outstanding for the purchase of 4,955,000 common shares, warrants for the purchase of 1,133,333 common shares, 1,666,667 shares of common stock related to convertible debt, which could potentially dilute future earnings per share.
+As of June 30, 2012, there were options outstanding for the purchase of 9,020,000 common shares, warrants for the purchase of 4,977,051 common shares, and an undetermined number shares of 6,920,000 common shares, warrants for the purchase of 4,377,050 common shares, and an undetermined number shares of common stock related to convertible debt, which could potentially dilute future earnings per share.